Nayak94/fact_checking_nlp/README.md

 - If not kindly refer here for installing [spacy](https://spacy.io/usage) and [language](https://spacy.io/models/en) models

+- Also the datasets api from HuggingFace should be installed from [here](https://huggingface.co/docs/datasets/installation.html) to download datasets.

 ### Implementation

 - Besides text classfication, the purpose of this project is also to use industry-grade nlp packages and state-of-the-art nlp architectures provided by them.
 Spacy is one of developing entity in this category.